p4-team/ctf/2017-05-18-confidence-finals/keygenme/README.md

 # Keygenme (RE, 400p)

 This challenge took me a lot of time, but it was worth it (both because it was fun, and because it was worth a lot of points).
+It was created by redford (personally I'm fan of his challenges, but of course YMMV).

 So we had a binary with simple key checking.
 Entered key was simply treated as number in base36, and converted to usual base 256 (bytes).
 After that, we saw a big handcrafted assembly function.